 The five basic responsibilities of a Leader are:

-- help others over the phone, in person, or via distance communication
+- help others over the phone, in person, or via online communication platforms (facebook, skype, etc.)

 - stay up to date with the latest information

 - work with Leader Applicants and those considering LLL leadership

 During volunteer week in April 2019, LLLC shared some of the letters we received from the mothers, parents, and families whom our volunteer Leaders have helped this past year.
 We are proud of the commitment our volunteers have to serving the communities in which they live, and we continue to seek opportunities to bring attention to the amazing work that our Leaders do.